getlantern/gost/README.md

 Unlike `gost get` which fetches dependencies, `gost push` only pushes the specific package indicated in the command.

-Note - this `gost push` command is not yet implemented.
+Note - the `gost push` command is not yet implemented.